 Amy O’Malley played a less public role but was a strong and intelligent person who supported the belief that a satisfying family life was crucial to the welfare of the nation; and that itcould not be achieved without effective management of the home.

 In their last wills executed in February 1952, King and Amy O’Malley directed that the capital and accumulated interest from their estates be used to establish the King & Amy O’Malley Trust Fund.
 The trust was to provide Home Economics scholarships to scholars from all states and the Australian Capital Territory.
-In 1984, the Victorian Supreme Court determined a scheme of administration for the trust fund, to be managed by a Custodian Trustee and three Managing Trustees.
+In 1984, the Victorian Supreme Court determined a scheme of administration for the trust fund, to be managed by a Trustee and Advisory Committee.

 References for further reading: